kostyaVyrodov/education/aws/services/6_5_RDS_AURORA.md

 - You're billed for storage you use, not storage you allocate.
 But if you used 10 GB and then use 5GB, you'll be billed for 10GB (highest watermark)
 - cluster contains a 1 primary instances and 0-Many read replicas (15 max)
 - aurora has only 1 write node that writes across all AZs
+- 1 write node writes to all storages of a cluster
 - replica is a read node that capable to fetch information from shared storage
 - you can choose db instance size for aurora db
 - **failover priority** allows to identify which instance should be taken after failover (0 - higher priority than 15)